comius/dedekindreals/doc/05-DD-Floats.md

 # Relevant ASD

-The content of this chapter are excerpts copied from [DEDRAS]:
+The content of this chapter are excerpts from [DEDRAS]:

 *Axiom 4.1* ASD has base type N, and products...